linobollansee/property-value-maximizer/README.md

   - Project Dataset: Provides details about the data source, size, and attributes used for analysis.
   - Business Requirements: Outlines the goals of analyzing house characteristics and developing a predictive pricing model.
   - Additional Information: Refers to further details available in a README file.

+Business requirements covered:

+- BR1 - The client wants to understand how various house attributes correlate with the sale price in Ames, Iowa.
+She expects data visualizations that illustrate the relationships between these variables and the sale price.

+- BR2 - The client is looking to predict the sale price for her four inherited houses, as well as for any other property in Ames, Iowa.

 ![project-overview-readme](docs/readme-images/project-overview-readme.png)